Best Electric Leaf Blower And Vacuum – Buyers Guide

 - What job are you looking to do? – If you want to move a few leaves from the garden, you may only need a leaf blower and not a 2-in-1 tool.
 In contrast, if you want to tackle a wide range of jobs, you may benefit from a leaf blower combined with a vacuum facility.

 - How heavy should the leaf blower vacuum be? – One of the most important considerations is the weight of the machine.
-If you struggle to carry heavy weights, then it is vital to look for a lightweight tool.
+If you struggle to carry heavy weights, then it is vital to look for a lightweight tool with a shoulder strap.
 This is why electric models are preferable since a petrol leaf blower would be far heavier owing to the addition of the bulky petrol engine.

-- How much noise can you put up with? – Petrol leaf blower vacuums are notoriously noisy, much like any petrol-powered garden tool and so an electric version is a great choice if you do not want something that hits too high decibels.
+- How much noise does it produce? – Petrol leaf blower vacuums are notoriously noisy, much like any petrol-powered garden tool and so an electric version is a great choice if you do not want something that hits too high decibels.
 Regardless of the power type, your leaf blower will kick out some sound, so it is essential to wear the correct protective ear equipment.

-What To Look For In A Leaf Blower Vacuum
+What To Look For In An Electric Leaf Blower Vacuum

 If you have never purchased a leaf blower vacuum before, it can feel pretty confronting when you see the range of features and considerations.
 However, it doesn’t need to be a complicated process, and our buying guide will point you in the right direction for finding a suitable piece of equipment for you.

-There are several excellent leaf blower vacuums that come with a range of attachments that allow you to tackle a more diverse selection of jobs – but we will look at that in a little more detail later on.
+There are several excellent electric leaf blower vacuums that come with a range of attachments allowing you to tackle a more diverse selection of jobs – but we will look at that in a little more detail later on.

 In contrast, if you are blowing, you will want to look for the most narrow nozzle you can find.
 This concentrates the stream of air, giving you far more control over the process.
 Imagine trying to direct leaves and debris into a pile with a broad jet of air – it would get very messy, very quickly.